 Believe: “Give your dream wings”Believe: “Give your dream wings” https://www.bodywhealth.org/wp-content/uploads/2015/12/Polar-Express-2-01-1024x480.jpg 1024 480 BodyWHealth https://www.bodywhealth.org/wp-content/uploads/2015/12/Polar-Express-2-01-1024x480.jpg

 One of my favorite movies is the Tom Hanks’ version of “The Polar Express”, based on the original book written by Chris van Allsburg.
 He penned it as a “children’s story”, and in my opinion, he chose the wrong target audience.
-Although entertaining to children, it is both entertaining and educational (even life-changing) for adults.
+Although entertaining to children, it can be both entertaining and educational (even life-changing) for adults.

 Although set in the secular framework of a traditional Christmas, the Polar Express could be seen as a life lesson for human beings of any faith and age.